 "Go back to LA.
 Redeem your soul, act human for your friends and boff the cheerleader.
 Oh, yeah, don't forget to mope and feel sorry for yourself.
 You're such a stupid wanker.
 How come when Buffy needed you, you never showed up?
 Forgive me, you showed up one time when the Irishman got a vision.
 What about when she fought Adam, or Glory?
 Or when she came back from Heaven and was hurting so bad?
 You're a pathetic excuse of a sire, and I withdraw any fealty to you and your line."

-"She always knew that I was only a phone call away.
-All she had to do was ask and I would've helped."
+"She always knew I was only a phone call away.
+All she had to do was ask, and I would've helped."

 "I know Buffy better than anyone else," Angel shot back, daring his childe to deny his long history with the blonde Slayer.

 "Right.
-Could ya feel her when she hurt?
+Could ya feel her when she's hurt?
 Where did the Slayer go when you went to hell?"

 The blonde vampire looked at Angel and understood everything.
-It was clear as day that, in one respect, Angel was exactly like Angelus.
-He treated Buffy the same way that he used to treat Dru, as a possession, to pick up or cast aside depending on his mood.
+It was clear as day that Angel was exactly like Angelus.
+He treated Buffy the same way he used to treat Dru, as a possession, to pick up or cast aside depending on his mood.
 Angel still saw her as the wide-eyed innocent he'd left; left, so she could have a normal life.
-He had no idea of the woman that she'd become or the sacrifices that she'd made to become one.
+He had no idea of the woman she'd become, or the sacrifices she'd made.